Goldenglow1427/Gamemaker-2-Projects/Magician Adventure/datafiles/Monster Design Worksheet.md

 > Combat summons help with battle through various damaging skills.

+- 时空行客之魂

+- 暗界镇灵之魂【Elemental】

+  HP: 70	ATK: 30	RES: 50	TAUNT:  30~3	RARE: 4

+  Skill A (2) - Deals 3 `NECROSIS-DMG` and applies 30% `VULNERABILITY` to all enemies;

+  Skill B (3) - Poisons all enemies: they permanently loses 10 HP by the beginning of a turn;

+  Skill C (5) - Can only be casted once per battle: immediately triggers the `NECROSIS` state of all enemies (if their `necrosis-active=true`, reset it and then trigger again); applies 100% `FRAGILE` for 2 turns and STUN for 1 turn;

+  Talent - Whenever the `NECROSIS-DMG` is triggered, enemy loses additional 10% of their max HP (as true dmg);

 ### D2: Support Summons

 > Support summons buff the allies and de-buff the enemies to better secure victory.